 You can think of Buchlyvie as extending from the prominent Village Hall tower at its west, uphill end to the bright red sandstone Parish Church at the east, downhill end of the village.

 The Parish Church dates back to 1836 and was, according to an inscription on the south side facing the main road, built by public subscription.
-An earlier church, now abandoned, was built by a splinter group of the kirk in 1751 and stands on Station Road (and can just be glimpsed in the background of the image lower right).
+An earlier church, now abandoned, was built by a splinter group of the kirk in 1751 and stands on Station Road (and can just be glimpsed in the background of the image on the left).

 As you climb the hill through the village you pass the Buchlyvie Inn, whose obvious coaching origins might just be consistent with a build date of 1851, but which must have had to rethink its marketing when the railway put the coaches out of business only five years later.
 Nearer the west end of the village is the Rob Roy Inn, which appears rather more recent.

 Visitor InformationView Location on Map